olaviinha/MusicWithChatGPT/README.md

 # Music with ChatGPT

-Tips and tools for experimenting with writing music with the aid of ChatGPT with the goal of having MIDI notation.
+Tips and tools for experimenting with writing music with the aid of ChatGPT, with a goal of having MIDI notation.

 ## Query tips